hrtechplus/hrtechplus/README.md

+Here's an edited version of your README file with the requested changes:

 ---

 # Hi there! 👋 Welcome to my GitHub!

-I'm **Hasindu Rangika**, a passionate IT student with a love for coding and technology.
-Here you'll find a collection of my projects, contributions, and explorations in the world of software development.
+I'm **Hasindu Rangika**, an SE student passionate about coding and technology.
+This is where I showcase my projects, contributions, and explorations in software development.

 ## About Me

-🎓 I'm currently pursuing a degree in IT at **SLIIT**, where I'm honing my skills in programming, web development, and database management.
-Beyond academia, I enjoy working on real-world projects, learning new technologies, and sharing my knowledge with others.
+🎓 Currently pursuing a degree in SE at **SLIIT**, I'm focused on programming, web development, and database management.
+I'm always eager to work on real-world projects, learn new technologies, and share my knowledge.

 ## 🌟 Projects